Note: This post is part of a worldwide project management initiative, read more details at the end of this post.

 This post is published as part of a first ever project management related global blogging initiative to publish a post on a common theme at exactly the same time.

-Over 70 bloggers from Australia, Canada, Colombia, Denmark, France, Italy, Mexico, Netherlands, Poland, Portugal, Singapore, South Africa, Spain, UK and the USA have committed to make a blogging contribution and the fruit of their labour is now available all over the web.
+Over 70 bloggers from Australia, Canada, Colombia, Denmark, France, Italy, Mexico, Netherlands, Poland, Portugal, Singapore, South Africa, Spain, UK and the USA have committed to making a blogging contribution and the fruit of their labour is now available all over the web.
 View the complete list of all participating blogs.